USA has 1st black judge on the Supreme Court; How can this impact Brazil? - 04/08/2022

 She was asked about her role in child pornography crimes, which, according to Republican congressmen, resulted in “soft” convictions.
 In response, Jackson argued that sentences cannot be a numbers game, but a discretionary act.
 Finally, she stated that it is Congress’ mission to update sexual abuse laws.

-When teased about expanding the number of members of the Court, Jackson followed the same speech as Donald Trump-nominated judge Amy Coney Barrett and said that judges should not talk about political issues.
+When teased about increasing the number of members of the Court, Jackson followed the same speech as Donald Trump-nominated judge Amy Coney Barrett and said that judges should not talk about political issues.

 At many points, she also refuted the idea that her work would be fueled by an “extreme left radical”.
 Jackson argued that academic theories do not influence her legal work.
 Asked about her history of clients in the public defender’s office, the magistrate said that federal public defenders do not choose who they will attend.